Karenvn/merian-busco-painter/README.md

 - Chromosome lengths come from NCBI Datasets `sequence_reports`, using the main assembled-molecule accession and summing any unlocalized scaffolds assigned to that chromosome.
+- For curation assemblies, `plot_buscopainter.py` can use a `.fai` index to plot all BUSCO-bearing scaffolds against their true lengths.
-- Without an NCBI accession, the fallback plot includes all BUSCO-bearing `query_chr` values from the BUSCO table, which is useful during curation.
+- Without a lengths file, the fallback plot includes all BUSCO-bearing `query_chr` values from the BUSCO table and estimates their lengths from BUSCO extent only.
 - The plotting script labels each scaffold/chromosome with Merian elements that meet the `--label-threshold`.
 - Large chromosome sets can be split across columns with `--panel-size`; panel